band/bandstands/journalNotes/2023-05-14 Notes on Gnosticism.md

 Reading an interview with Olga Tokarczuk in The Paris Review Spring 2023 issue (p.
 222).
 In answer to the question "How did you become interested in Gnosticism?", Tokarczuk replies:

-> The gnostic theory I took from that philosopy (Jewish Kabbalah) is called *Pardes*.
-It explains that reality has four layers, each of the accessed by a different means -- *peshat, remez, derash,* and *sod*, which corrrespond to literal meaning, allegory, analogy, and mystical revelation.
-To me, gnosis was a very challenging but also very appealing view of reality -- it called forr constant wakefulness, for constant reexamination of what we think we see.
+> The gnostic theory I took from that philosophy (Jewish Kabbalah) is called *Pardes*.
+It explains that reality has four layers, each of the accessed by a different means -- *peshat, remez, derash,* and *sod*, which correspond to literal meaning, allegory, analogy, and mystical revelation.
+To me, gnosis was a very challenging but also very appealing view of reality -- it called for constant wakefulness, for constant reexamination of what we think we see.
 > I was also drawn to Gnosticism for its direct opposition to the religion that surrounded me when I was growing up.
 It is, by some accounts, older than Christianity, but the two gradually became entwined -- it's seen as Christianity's dark side, as the alternative to its vision of the world.
 Today, the world seems to me to be shifting away from Christianity and back toward Gnosticism.

 -----